 A “Call” purposely allows for breathing space and for God to be present in the process.
 On the basis of our Lutheran theology, a pastor is called, not hired, to serve a congregation.
 The call process is not the same as the hiring process in other parts of society.
 Any process that seems to focus on “head hunting,” or “just getting someone in here” is missing the point in the calling of a pastor.
 This is an opportunity for a church to reflect on where it’s been and where it wants to go.

 Will we have more Interim Pastors?

-Bridge Interim Senior Pastor Roger Black will stay with us until shortly before we Call a Senior Pastor.
 Interim Associate Pastor Jerry Tews will remain at St. Luke’s until shortly before we call an Associate Pastor.
-In both cases, it is standard practice for there to be a two Sunday break between interim and the newly called pastor.
+It is standard practice for there to be a two Sunday break between interim and the newly called pastor.

 What Can I Do?